Zinat Ara

-Zinat Ara (born 15 March 1953) is a Bangladeshi justice of the Appellate Division.
+Zinat Ara (born March 15, 1953) is the third female judge in Bangladesh.
+She is a former justice of the Appellate Division.
+She was the third female judge in the High Court Division and the second female judge in the Appellate Division.
+In 2024, the interim government appointed her as the chairperson of the Law Commission.

 Early life and education

 Ara was born on 15 March 1953.
 Her father's name is H.M.R.
 Siddiqui and mother's name is Begum Ayesha Siddiqui.
 She passed her LLB and LLM from University of Dhaka.